navigatingnc/tempo-implementation-tool/README.md

 # Tempo: Productivity and Time Management Agent Scaffold

 This repository provides a ready-to-use implementation scaffold for Tempo, a productivity and time management agent.
-It's built upon a recommended tech stack analysis and includes Docker configuration, database setup, API scaffolding, and frontend components to accelerate your development process.
+Includes Docker configuration, database setup, API scaffolding, and frontend components to accelerate development process.

 ## Prerequisites